 Perranporth is probably one of the longest beaches I’ve ever seen!
 The golden sand stretches for miles, creating a truly fantastic experience.
 But, if horses aren’t your thing, other wet weather beach activities to try include surfing and paddleboarding.

 The final of my top things to do in Cornwall is a simple one, walk a section of the South West Coast Path.
 The whole path amazingly stretches 630 miles, running all the way from Somerset and along the coasts of Cornwall and Dorset.

 Completing the whole loop is therefore pretty unlikely on most Cornwall breaks, but the breath-taking scenery and heritage of the coast path makes walking a mile or two well worthwhile!
 For example, I’ve walked a small stretch from Portloe and I was amazed by the spectacular sea views.

 Holiday to Cornwall Itinerary –

-Our Cornwall holiday really made me realise/remember how beautiful parts of England can be.
-There’s so many magical places to explore right on our doorstep that can often get overlooked, so I hope this post inspires you to enjoy your own amazing holiday to Cornwall!
+Enjoying Cornwall breaks over the last few years has really made me realise how beautiful parts of England can be.
+There are so many magical places to explore right on our doorstep that can often get overlooked.
+So, I hope this post inspires you to enjoy your own amazing holiday to Cornwall!